dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 -   Assign the remaining storage in Lake Powell to the Upper Basin.

 -   In these assignments, the Colorado River Delta and First Nations do not get any storage.

-In actuality, the parties will
+In actuality, the parties will negotiate over a share of the existing reservoir storage.
+This negotiation should be more positive for parties.
+Parties will get the same or more storage water as they get with current operations.
+In the current operations there are no Lake Powell storage accounts and only Lake Mead conservation accounts for Lower Basin and Mexico.

 ![](media/fdae5948f0f33ee22db5b70cfbdf1ca7.png)